khiner/flowgrid_old/README.md

 ## Tracks

-Tracks in sound-machine are simply lanes of processors.
+Tracks in FlowGrid are simply lanes of processors.
 Tracks are arranged vertically and at most 8 tracks are in view at any time, but an unlimited number can be created (see [Selection and navigation](#selection-and-navigation)).

 Each vertical track has an unlimited number of processors, but only 7 visible visible at any time, including one special processor slot that is reserved for an optional Mixer Channel processor.